CivML-PolyMtl/OpenIPDM/README.md

 1. Deterioration state estimates.
 2. Service-life of an intervention.
 3. Effect of interventions.
+4. Synthetic time series of visual inspections.

 Further details about the outputs can be found in the OpenIPDM documentation manual.

 ## Remarks

+The OpenIPDM package is originally developed based on the inspection and interventions database of the Transportation Ministry of Quebec (MTQ).

 ## Built With